Z68A-GD55 (G3) - Motherboard MSI - Free user manual and instructions

 • tRRDR/tRRDD/tWWDR/tWWDD/tRWRDD/tWRDRDD/tRWSR

-These items is used to set the memory timings for memory channel 1/2.
+These items are used to set the memory timings for memory channel 1/2.

 >GT OverClocking